-This is not the place to dwell on, and seek explanation for, the many parallels between the pilgrimage rites in the mountains of North-western Tunisia, and those at Nagara Padang21 - separated by more than 10,000 kms, and enacted in greatly different language contexts (the Austronesian linguistic macrophylum of Bahasa Indonesia and Sunda, against the Afroasiatic linguistic macrophylum of Arabic/Semitic, and Berber).
+This is not the place to dwell on, and seek explanation for, the many parallels between the pilgrimage rites in the mountains of North-western Tunisia, and those at Nagara Padang17 - separated by more than 10,000 kms, and enacted in greatly different language contexts (the Austronesian linguistic macrophylum of Bahasa Indonesia and Sunda, against the Afroasiatic linguistic macrophylum of Arabic / Semitic, and Berber).
 These parallels range from the broad overall structure of the pilgrimage as described above for Nagara Padang (but which would also literally apply in the North African case!), to such details as the tying of shreds of textile from human clothing to trees at the shrine, the veneration of a sacred spring and sacred rocks, the collective meal, and certain diffuse megalithic connotations attaching to the shrine.
-My personal explanation for such uncanny parallels all across the Old World (and many more could be listed, from outside the realm of shrine cults), is in terms of the Extended Pelasgian Hypothesis, to be set out in my various monographs now in the press.
-However, despite these underlying communalities, the overall conscious ('emic') conceptualisation of the shrine by the local actors is rather different however: in Nagara Padang we see a heterogeneous combination of nature, megalithic, initiatory, Great Mother / Earth, kingship, agricultural and Qur'anic references whose sole unifying factor is the inclusion in the guardian's pious discourse and in the unified pilgrimage trajectory; in North Africa there is a similar heterogeneity of references, but these have been more effectively brought under the unifying common denominator of popular Islamic saint veneration, which in the eyes of the local actors is all-explanatory.
-At Nagara Padang, it is not so much saint veneration that bestows sanctity upon the shrine.
-Admittedly, there is an implicit notion of Indonesia's legendary Seven Walis (Saints) having appropriated and purified the shrine area for Islam, but (contrary to the saintly tombs in North African popular Islam, and elsewhere)
+My personal explanation for such uncanny parallels all across the Old World (and many more could be listed, from outside the realm of shrine cults), is in terms of the Extended Pelasgian Hypothesis, to be set out in detail in my various monographs now in the press (also cf. p.
+289 f., above; van Binsbergen & Woudhuizen 2011).
+However, despite these underlying communalities, the overall conscious ('emic') conceptualisation of the shrine by the local actors is rather different: in Nagara Padang we see a heterogeneous combination of nature, megalithic, initiatory, Great Mother / Earth, kingship, agricultural and Qur'anic references whose sole unifying factor is the inclusion in the guardian's pious discourse and in the unified pilgrimage trajectory; in North Africa there is a similar heterogeneity of references, but these have been more effectively brought under the unifying common denominator of popular Islamic saint veneration, which in the eyes of the local actors is all-explanatory, and (until the international rise of Islamism c.
+1980 CE) unproblematically continuous with formal Islam.

-^{21.} Again, my recent Sri Lankan fieldwork brings out that there, again, the formal parallels (despite the difference in world religion, Buddhism versus Islam) with North African shrine cults including the continuity with megalithic cults is very striking - somewhat half-way between North Africa and Nagara Padang.
+17 Again, my 2011 Sri Lankan field-work brings out that there, again, the formal parallels (despite the difference in world religion, Buddhism versus Islam) with North African shrine cults including the continuity with megalithic cults is very striking - somewhat half-way between North Africa and Nagara Padang.